 Let’s see the pros and cons of each.

 Online translation tools can be fast, and convenient.
 Also, they’re often free.
-But, there are bound to be mistakes in grammar, structure, and context.
+But, unless they are more advanced tools like CAT Tools, which can include Translation Memory (TM), there are bound to be mistakes in grammar, structure, and context.
 There’s no quality control as you can’t report these errors.
 If you’re using a less popular language pair like Thai to Basque, there’s a higher likelihood that it would not be as accurate as English to German translation.

 Professional translators, on the other hand, take a longer turnaround time, and using their services can be expensive if you write a lot of copy.
 But, they understand the grammar, culture, rules of the language and the habits of the people who speak that language.
 Native translators can transcreate the email by making sure that the purpose, idioms, context, and tone are preserved in the translation, but with a creative twist.